 #peripheries: Revitalising Krabi | Thailand Biennale 2018

-This month, culture360.ASEF.org is starting a new series of articles on the topic of #peripheries.
+culture360.ASEF.org is featuring a new series of articles on the topic of #peripheries.
 The #peripheries have been regarded as being in the geographical margin, distant from the capital cities and cultural centres of countries.
 With an ongoing decentralisation trend, through this series of articles, we will look at various arts endeavours by artists, cultural professionals and art organisations who operate or occupy the peripheries in an urban society and the role that the arts play.
 In this article, Bridget Tracy Tan writes about the ground up involvement of the artists and the community in curating and selecting artworks for the Thailand Biennale 2018 held in Krabi.

 The province of Krabi lies in the heart of the upper Southern coastal region of modern-day Thailand.
 Alongside the Andaman sea, the shorelines of Krabi are densely fortified by mangroves and mud flats, surrendering a porosity of rich exchange between the bounty of nature and the needs of the local inhabitants.
 “Krabi,” says Krabi Governor, Police Lieutenant Colonel Kitibodee Pravitra, “is a famous tourist destination thanks to its islands and beautiful beaches.
 But Krabi is more than a seaside town.
 From Noppharat Thra Beach, Than Bok Khorani National Park, Tha Pom Khlong Song Nam, Railay Beach to Koh Klang, these nodes of events for Thailand Biennale range from idyllic coastal landscape, waterfalls rock formations, to tight knitted communities with unique heritage.”
 Indeed, between 2 November 2018 to 28 February 2019, the Thailand Biennale cascaded from beyond, surging through the province right to the Edge of the Wonderland.